 How to Convert PDF to JPG Using Python

 In this post, you’ll learn how to convert PDF files to JPG images using PSPDFKit’s PDF to JPG Python API.
-With our API, you can convert up to 100 files per month for free.
+With our API, you receive 100 credits with the free plan.
+Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
 All you need to do is create a free account to get access to your API key.

 PSPDFKit API